 - Outcomes — when a milestone is completed, outcomes let you route the project to different milestones or mark it complete based on the result.
 Without outcomes, the project moves to the next milestone in order.

 - Form fields — custom fields attached to a milestone that collect information when the project is created or when a milestone is completed.
+Field types include text, long text, number, currency, date, select, yes/no, household field, and file attachment.
 Form field values can be inserted into task templates as variables.

 - Pipeline view — a kanban-style board that shows all projects of a specific type, organized by milestone.
 Learn more about the pipeline view.